chemenggcalc/Psychrometric-Chart-using-Python/README.md

 This Python script generates a psychrometric chart, a graphical representation of the thermodynamic properties of moist air.
 It uses the `psychrolib` library to calculate various air properties and visualize them on a chart.
 The chart includes saturation lines, relative humidity lines, enthalpy lines, wet-bulb temperature lines, and specific volume lines, helping users understand and analyze air conditioning, HVAC, and thermodynamics systems.

+To study more about the usage of Psychrometric Chart, We have created the psychrometric Calculator - https://chemenggcalc.com/online-psychrometric-calculator/

 ## Requirements

 Before running the script, ensure you have the following libraries installed: